Cghlewis/crystal_site/content/blog/delegate/index.markdown

       - Who has the time to do the task?
     - Document your roles and responsibilities and share the document with your team to get feedback.
 3. Develop a shared vision
-    - It’s important for PIs to talk to team members about the larger goals of the project in order to allow them to see their greater purpose beyond day-to-day tasks.
+    - It’s important for PIs to talk to team members about the larger goals of the project in order to allow members to see their greater purpose beyond day-to-day tasks.
 Similarly, when assigning data management tasks, those tasks need to be put into context, otherwise they will just feel like needless grunt work.
       - Why are we keeping this documentation?
       - Why are we taking so much time to build validation into this instrument?
+      - Why are we checking for errors in the field?
     - Explaining the "why" helps create buy-in for tasks (Bennett & Gadlin 2013, Antonio 2022).
 4. Create a robust onboarding process
     - As you hire new staff, make sure you have a process for getting team members acclimated to the roles on the project and expectations for each role.
 Doing this early on helps new employees learn your systems in a more standardized way, rather than simply through osmosis.